No major relief from intense heat till June 15: IMD | Science-Environment

 The maximum temperature in Delhi-NCR and other parts of northwest India will come down by a few notches over the weekend but no major relief is likely till June 15, the India Meteorological Department said on Thursday.

-It said moisture-laden easterly winds will bring significant relief in the region from June 16 onwards.
+It said moisture-laden easterly winds will provide significant relief from the searing heat June 16 onwards.

-''There is a heatwave warning for parts of northwest and central India on Thursday but a steep rise in the temperature is not predicted,'' senior IMD scientist R K Jenamani said.
+Heatwave conditions prevailed in parts of Haryana, Punjab, Delhi, Rajasthan, Uttar Pradesh, Jharkhand and Odisha on Thursday, with Faridabad in the National Capital Region being the hottest place in the country at 47.1 degrees Celsius.

+At least 32 towns and cities across these states reported maximum temperatures above 44 degrees Celsius.

 Northwest and central India is reeling under a heatwave spell since June 2 due to an onslaught of hot and dry westerly winds.

-''The ongoing heatwave spell is less intense as compared to those recorded in April-end and May, but the area of impact is almost equal,'' he said.
+''The ongoing heatwave spell is less intense as compared to those recorded in April-end and May, but the area of impact is almost equal,'' senior IMD scientist R K Jenamani said.

 The temperature will hover between 40 degrees Celsius and 43 degrees Celsius till June 15.